docelic/amber-introduction/README.md

 # Views

+- Views in Amber are located in `src/views/`
+- They are rendered using `render()`
+- The first argument given to `render()` is the template name (e.g. `render("index.slang")`)
+- If the layout name isn't given and render is not rendering a partial, the default layout will be `views/layouts/application.slang`
+- There is no unnecessary magic applied to template names &mdash; name given is the name that will be looked up on disk
+- Partials begin with "_" by convention, but that is not required
+- To render a partial, use `render( partial: "name")`

 # Static Pages

 It can be pretty much expected that a website will need a set of simple, "static" pages.
 Those pages are served by the application, but do not come from a database nor typically use any complex code.
 Such pages might include About and Contact pages, Terms of Conditions, etc. Making this work is trivial.